YoeriNijs/vienna/README.md

 - `declarations` (mandatory): holds all Vienna components that you want to use in your application.
 - `routes` (mandatory): holds all Vienna routes for your application.
 - `routeNotFoundStrategy` (optional): can be used to specify another strategy if a route is not found.
-Currently, Vienna accepts two strategies:
+Currently, Vienna accepts three strategies:
-    - `Ignore`: ignore the invalid route and just stay on the current page.
+    - `Ignore`: enum.
+If configured, the invalid route will be ignored and the user stays on the current page.
-    - `Root`: navigate user back to the root route of the Vienna application if the route is invalid.
+    - `Root`: enum.
+If configured, the user will be navigated back to the root route the Vienna application.
+    - `VRouteNotFoundRedirect`: object that holds a path field.
+The router will send the user to the configured path.
+The path should start with '/'.
+Example object: `{ path: '/not-found' }`.
 - `rootElementSelector` (optional): can be used to specify which root element should be used by Vienna as application root.
 Default: 'body'.
 - `globalStyles` (optional): can be used to inject global styles in every webcomponent.
 This might be handy if you want to use a css (utility) framework, such as [Tailwind](https://tailwindcss.com) or [Bulma](https://bulma.io).
 GlobalStyles support two kinds of globals: